-Gov Okpebholo felicitates Archbishop Akubeze on 20th episcopal anniversary
+Gov Okpebholo felicitates Archbishop Akubeze on 20th Episcopal anniversary

-Edo State Governor Senator Monday Okpebholo has congratulated the Archbishop of the Catholic Archdiocese of Benin City, Most Rev. Dr. Augustine Obiora Akubeze, on the occasion of his 20th Episcopal Anniversary on April 22, 2026.
+Edo State Governor, Senator Monday Okpebholo, has congratulated the Archbishop of the Catholic Archdiocese of Benin City, Most Rev. Dr. Augustine Akubeze, on the occasion of his 20th Episcopal Anniversary on April 22, 2026.

 He noted that since his episcopal consecration in 2006, the Archbishop has demonstrated consistency in pastoral responsibility, institutional growth, and community engagement.